meringu/terraform-bucket-registry/README.md

         --gpg-public-key-file key.asc
     ```

 1. Use the provider in Terraform.
-For the provider `foo` in the `bar` namespace:
+The following is for a provider `foo` in the `bar` namespace.

     ```hcl
     terraform {